makeplans/makeplans-api/readme.md

 Specify the token as `perishable_token` and the identifier in `person[email]` or `person[phone_number]`.

-### Authenticate existing person with a password

-Authentication of person is done using a unique field: `{email}` or `{phone_number}` and `{password}`.

-`POST /people/authenticate`.
-This will return a person if authentication is successful.
-You are still using your API-key so while the method is called `authenticate` it is just a way to verify the credentials of a person.

 ### List bookings for person

 `GET /people/{person_id}/bookings` will retrieve all bookings for person with id `{person_id}`.